YuZhang-UNSAT/YuZhang-UNSAT.github.io/_pages/cv.md

 Experience
 ======
-* **Physics-informed inverse modeling for SWRC and HCF**
-  * **Specify an inverse PINN for identifying SWRC and HCF:**  Encode the Richardson-Richards equation (RRE) with unknown parameters that determine the hydraulic properties into the loss function of a neural network, yielding a novel PINN for identifying the constitutive models
-  * **Validation:** Simulated data and experiment data are utilized for demonstrating the effectiveness of the proposed framework
+* **Physical origins and significance of adsorption heat**
+  * **Specify an inverse PINN for identifying SWRC and HCF:**  Adsorption heat is a cornerstone concept underpinning almost all the existing theoretical isotherms for porous media.
+However, it remains elusive what this concept stands for and what the physical sources are for it.
+This work elucidated the physical origins of the adsorption heat with the aid of the law of mass action, facilitating the establishment of a two-parameter sorption isotherm equation theoretically converted to two widely used adsorption isotherm equations.
 ![pinn](http://renyuhao825.github.io/images/pinn.png)
-<center> Structure of the proposed framework.
+<center> Illustration of the spatially varying external chemical potential (-μext) in an adsorption system.
 More details will be posted in an official release. </center>